Leonard & Beryl Buck Foundation / Buck Family Fund

 2023-2024 Strategic Shift: MCF announced in September 2023 a major pivot to multiyear, general operating support, moving away from its previous theme-based, project-specific approach.
 This represents "a sort of strategic double-reverse"—before 2006, the foundation had allocated about 70% of yearly Buck Trust grants to operating costs, then shifted to project funding, and is now back to operating support.

-The Community Power Initiative specifically sought "organizations and collaboratives that work with and support Marin's most marginalized communities."
-Applications should clearly demonstrate how the organization serves vulnerable populations in Marin County.
+The Community Power Initiative specifically sought "organisations and collaboratives that work with and support Marin's most marginalised communities."
+Applications should clearly demonstrate how the organisation serves vulnerable populations in Marin County.

 Recent Funded Projects as Examples